shubhamkr7519/flipkart-offer-extractor/README.md

 - Only offers under `offer_sections.PBO.offers` are considered.
 - `adjustment_id` is treated as the unique identifier for deduplication.
+- Offer `summary` is assumed to be accurate reflection of business logic and the
 - If the word "UPI" is found in the summary, we manually add "UPI" in `banks`.
 - The discount is estimated from the summary text using a set of regex rules and it's capped at 50% of the payment amount for practicality to tackle complex edge cases where minimum order value is not present.
 These kind of cases may occur as several offers are linked to a particular high MRP products.
+- Bank and instrument names are assumed to be consistently formatted (e.g., `HDFC` vs `HDFC Bank`).
+This may require normalization or mapping tables in the future.
+- EMI-related offers are not treated specially yet; they are parsed the same way as standard offers.
+More complex logic may be needed to differentiate them in production.

 ---

 ## Design Decisions

 - **Node.js** and **Express** were chosen for their minimal boilerplate and fast development.
-- **MongoDB** (via Mongoose) was ideal due to flexible schema requirements and easy array querying.
+- **MongoDB** (via Mongoose) supports a flexible schema structure, especially with nested contributors and array fields like `banks`, `payment_instrument`, and `emi_months`.
-- `adjustment_id` is used as a unique key to prevent duplicate entries.
+- `adjustment_id` is used as a **unique constraint** for ingestion deduplication — it is more reliable than using textual summaries which may repeat across offers.

 ---